fbaraket98/optibrain_/README.md

 The information selected model and information is saved to an efficient and portable HDF5 file.

 ## Install
-To install the basic verion
+To install the basic version
 ```shell
 pip install optibrain@git+https://github.com/eurobios-mews-labs/optibrain
 ```